The Law Show Episode 22: Mild Traumatic Brain Injuries

 Trail Rides and Mild Traumatic Injuries

-Bill Dick works out of Murphy Battista’s brand new Kelowna office.
-As a resident of the Okanagan and a personal injury lawyer with years of experience serving this community, he is far too familiar with injuries resulting from horse-riding accidents.
+Bill Dick, K.C. works out of Murphy Battista LLP’s Kelowna and Vernon offices.
+As a resident of the Okanagan and a litigation lawyer with years of experience serving this community, he is far too familiar with injuries resulting from horse-riding accidents.
 The major issue with trail riding is that too often the participants want to look like the cowboys that they have seen on television or in the movies.
 This means that when offered the choice of a cowboy hat or a helmet to wear on their trail ride, they’ll make the unfortunate decision of choosing the cowboy hat.
 Although helmets won’t necessarily prevent a brain injury, they will certainly minimize the probability of one occurring.

 Waivers and Sports Injuries